jdart1/arasan-chess/README.md

 Arasan now supports chess evaluation utilizing a neural network.
 By default, the neural network file is expected to be in the same directory as the Arasan executable.
-A different location/file can be specified using UCI or CECP options, or by setting the <pre>search.nnueFile</pre> options in the arasan.rc file.
+A different location/file can be specified using UCI or CECP options, or by setting the `search.nnueFile` option in the arasan.rc file.

 ## Tablebases